 In addition, the Company maintains for the continued benefit of Mr. Whitman and his spouse all health and medical plans and programs which the Company maintains for its senior executives and their families.
-Mr. Whitman and his spouse are entitled to such health and medical benefits for life
+Mr. Whitman and his spouse are entitled to such health and medical benefits for life.

 SELIM A. BASSOUL.
-The Company and MM entered into an employment agreement with Mr. Bassoul dated as of May 16, 2002 and as amended as of July 3, 2003.
+The Company and MM entered into an employment agreement with Mr. Bassoul dated as of May 16, 2002.
 The employment agreement provides, among other things, for Mr. Bassoul to serve as President and Chief Executive Officer of the Company and of MM for a term ending December 31, 2006.
-Under the agreement, effective July 1, 2002, Mr. Bassoul receives an annual base salary of \$360,000.
-Mr. Bassoul's annual base salary will be \$400,000 effective January 1, 2004.
-The employment agreement further provides that Mr. Bassoul is eligible to participate in the Company's Management Incentive Plan, described elsewhere in this Proxy Statement.
-In addition, Mr. Bassoul was granted stock options with respect to 200,000 shares of Common Stock under the 1998 Stock Incentive Plan, plus options for an additional 50,000 shares if the
+Under the agreement, Mr. Bassoul receives an annual base salary of \$260,000; provided that if the Company and MM meet certain financial goals, which are based on their earnings before interest, taxes, depreciation and amortization ("EBITDA"), for the period commencing January 1, 2002 and ending June 30, 2002, Mr. Bassoul's annual base salary is to be increased to \$360,000, effective July 1, 2002.
+The Company met its EBITDA goal for that period.
+The employment agreement further provides that Mr. Bassoul is eligible to participate in the Company's Management Incentive Plan, described elsewhere in this proxy statement.
+In addition, Mr. Bassoul was granted stock options with respect to 200,00 shares of Common Stock under the 1998 Stock Incentive Plan, plus options for an additional 50,000 shares if the 2002 EBITDA goal was met.

-Company met its 2002 goal based on its earnings before interest, taxes, depreciation and amortization ("EBITDA").
 Those stock options were approved at the 2002 annual meeting of the stockholders of the Company.
 The Company met its 2002 EBITDA goal.